 Natasha Puri: How is your content marketing strategy different from your competitors, considering that travel content has been so saturated for a while.
 How do you distinguish between yourself and your competition?
 There are also so many independent content creators, creating content around travel.
 What is your take on that?

 Natasha Puri: Creating content along the lifecycle of a customer, as you mentioned before, also plays a big role.
 You are not creating aspirational content aimlessly.
-It is extremely targeted at different segments in terms of the customers.
-Am I right?
+It is extremely targeted at different segments in terms of the customers, right?

 Ankita Sharma: Sales, or the customer management lifecycle would show that the kind of content we are pitching for different customers are very different, not only in terms of age but also about choices.
 I won’t get into too much detail on how we segregate customers, but the kind of segmentation that we do is very targeted.
 For example, content could be specifically built for a group of 17 target audiences.
 We have a very crystal clear focus in terms of what we want to say to our customers.